EffectOrientedProgramming/EOPCode/README.md

 > runMain helloWorld
 ```

+To run a program in a package, use the format **runMain packagename.mainName**.

 ## Repeating a Command

-If you precede any command with `~`, sbt will automatically run that command whenever there is a change to the files.
+If you precede any command with `~`, sbt automatically runs that command whenever there is a change to the associated files.
 For example:

 ```
 > ~runMain helloWorld
 ```

-Will automatically runs `helloWorld` whenever there is a change to the file.
+automatically runs `helloWorld`.
-Pressing enter stops the automated command.
+Pressing the `ENTER` key stops the automated command.

 ## Exiting